LogicLogic in Rocq

 Exercise: 5 stars, standard, optional (classical_axioms)

 For those who like a challenge, here is an exercise adapted from the Coq'Art book by Bertot and Casteran (p.
 123).
 Each of the following five statements, together with excluded_middle, can be considered as characterizing classical logic.
-We can't prove any of them in Coq, but we can consistently add any one of them as an axiom if we wish to work in classical logic.
+We can't prove any of them in Rocq, but we can consistently add any one of them as an axiom if we wish to work in classical logic.

 Definition peirce := ∀ P Q: Prop,